Asmaa933/SketchPad/DESIGN_PATTERNS.md

 I used Notification Center to notify the edit cycle and passing the sketch data in the info by adding observer in DrawingViewModel and post the notification from HistoryViewModel

 ### **Delegation Pattern**:-
-I used delegation and callbacks to notify actions from subviews to view controllers and communicate between classes.
+I used delegation and callbacks to notify actions from subviews to view controllers and communicate between classes, also I used the delegates of UIKit like UITableViewDelegate, UISearchBarDelegate

 ### **Singlton Pattern**:-

-I used Singlton to ensure tat I have only one isnstance of CoreDataHandler
+I used Singlton to ensure that I have only one isnstance of CachingManager

 ### **State Pattern**:-